Lawsuit Targets Toxic Copper Mine Threatening Minnesota’s Boundary Waters Wilderness

-Today’s suit says the Department of the Interior violated the National Environmental Protection Act when it renewed two federal mineral leases for Twin Metals Minnesota, a Chilean-owned mining company.
+Today’s suit says the Department of the Interior violated the National Environmental Policy Act when it renewed two federal mineral leases for Twin Metals Minnesota, a Chilean-owned mining company.

 “Putting a copper sulfide mine upstream from the Boundary Waters is a horrifying proposal that’s already been rejected by the Forest Service,” said Marc Fink, a senior attorney at the Center for Biological Diversity.
 “These world-class waters are too precious to put at risk.
 We’ll defend these spectacular glacial lakes and this critically important wildlife habitat with everything we’ve got.”

 The lease renewals set the stage for potential sulfide-ore copper mining on the doorstep of the nation’s most-visited wilderness area.
 This type of mining in this watershed would inevitably lead to permanent contamination of the area’s abundant clean water and wilderness.

 “The Trump administration has approved leases for a mine which the Forest Service previously refused to allow because of how damaging it will be to the environment,” said Elizabeth Forsyth, staff attorney for Earthjustice.
 “Instead of grappling with the mine’s impacts, the administration has ignored them and rushed its approval with almost no environmental analysis.
 The Trump administration’s brazen disregard for the law, and blind eye towards the devastating impacts of what it is approving, cannot be allowed to stand.”